 He has received numerous commendations, been interviewed by newspaper reporters, and has appeared on television.
 He is known for his key note speaking engagements and continues to receive invitations from organizations and interest groups to participate in conferences and to sit on technical committees.
 In addition he receives calls on a regular basis from Government (e.g., FAA, Army) and corporate staff to solicit his professional opinion.

-Hunter Austegard received Bachelor's and Master's degrees magna cum laude in electrical engineering and computer science.
+Hunter Austegard received Bachelor's and Master's degrees summa cum laude in electrical engineering (graduating 3rd in a class of 116 students) and computer science.
 He was also accepted into the PhD program at M.I.T. with scholarships.